tbilab/multimorbidity_explorer/README.md

 - `snp`: Integer corresponding to the number of copies of the minor allele the individual possesses.

 __ID to phenome file__: A mapping between an individuals ID and present phenotypes.
-If an individual has 10 present phenotypes they will have 10 columns in this csv; 25 phenotypes: 25 columns, etc..
+If an individual has 10 present phenotypes they will have 10 rows in this csv; 25 phenotypes: 25 rows, etc..
 Columns are:

 - `IID`: Unique identifying character ID for each individual (matches same column in __ID to SNP file__.)
 - `code`: Unique identifying character ID for a given phenotype.
 This should match the column of the same name in __Phewas results file__.